Book the Best Isla Mujeres Yacht Charter

 - Snorkeling: Isla Mujeres is surrounded by amazing coral reefs that teem with numerous marine life.
 Whether you are an experienced or novice snorkeler, explore the underwater world of Isla Mujeres during your next charter vacation.
 Some of the top snorkeling sites of the Island include Garrafon Natural Reef Park, the reefs of Punta Norte, Manchones Reef, the Cave of the Sleeping Sharks, El Farito reef, and Sac Bajo Reef.
 Take your private yacht charter to Isla Contoy to explore the reefs and marine life at the beautiful Ixlache Reef.
 A couple of other snorkeling sites that are worth noting for include the Underwater Cross and The Virgin of the Bay.

 - Scuba Diving: The diving around Isla Mujeres is an unforgettable experience.
 The waters are warm, calm and clear, perfect for diving!
 Explore the dive sites of Manchones Reef, Cuevones and Banderas Reefs, and the C-58 and C-55 sunken ships wreck sites.
 The crystal clear waters surrounding Isla Mujeres and Cancun area are home to the world's largest underwater museum.
 MUSA (Underwater Museum of Art) features more than 500 sculptures, which have been submerged at different depths.
 Diving in MUSA will allow you to discover corals and marine life that have established themselves over these sculptures.
 Also, be sure to check out the Mesoamerican Reef, located just off the coast of Isla Mujeres and Cancun.
 It contains more than 66 species of stony corals and over 500 species of fish, including sea turtles, manatees, dolphins and whale sharks.
+Contact us to book the best Scuba Charters in Cancun.

 - Shopping: Shopping in Isla Mujeres is a huge draw for visitors as they are often mesmerized by the unusual items sold by the local shops here.
 There is a huge market in downtown Mujeres where you can shop for an array of items such as Caribbean necklaces and small decorated containers.
 From Oaxacan black pottery, Talavera ceramics, and Saltillo blankets to utilitarian wooden objects, you can definitely buy a number of items as a memorabilia of your trip.
 There are numerous boutique stores that sell fine jewelry, perfume, clothing, and designer sunglasses.